-UBD tapeless backup simplifies the backup and restore process by instantly replacing the need for physical tape, saving 100’s of hours, and providing better protection for your data.
+UBD tapeless backup simplifies the backup and recovery process by instantly replacing the need for physical tape, saving hundreds of hours and providing better protection for your data.

 UBD Uses All Flash Technology